lukso-network/tools-lukso-cli/README.md

 | --mainnet            | Will import the keys for mainnet [default] (default: "./mainnet-keystore") |
 | --testnet            | Will import the keys for testnet (default: "./testnet-keystore")           |
 | --devnet             | Will import the keys for devnet (default: "./devnet-keystore")             |

+For specific validator options, please visit the [Prysm Validator Specification](https://docs.prylabs.network/docs/prysm-usage/parameters#validator-flags).
+All flags and their parameters will be passed to the client.
+This can be useful to configure additional features like the validator's graffiti, extended logging, or connectivity options.

 #### How to start a genesis validator node